-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the Internet. - You may send a timely written notice that you are revoking your proxy to our Secretary at Aspen Technology, Inc. at our principal executive offices at 20 Crosby Drive, Bedford, Massachusetts 01730. - You may attend virtually and vote at the annual meeting.
+- · You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the Internet. - You may send a timely written notice that you are revoking your proxy to our Secretary at Aspen Technology, Inc. at our principal executive offices at 20 Crosby Drive, Bedford, Massachusetts 01730. - You may attend the annual meeting and vote in person.
 Simply attending the annual meeting will not, by itself, revoke your proxy.